 KCKRS’s resident music snob has left us, creating a giant note-shaped void in the offerings of this particular footy culture blog.
 While I am no connoisseur of the indie rock genre, I do enjoy myself a diddy every now and then.
 So, in the interest of bringing music back to KCKRS, I’ve decided step up.
 Rather than foist my tastes upon you, however, I’m going to add a soccer link to the proceedings.
 These are songs inspired by players.

 The obvious place to start is with the two players widely thought to be the best to ever kick a ball: Pelé and Diego.
 Using the modern wonder of the world that is Spotify (if you don’t use Spotify, what the hell is your god damn problem), I’ve searched high and low for songs about the Brazilian great and the Argentine maestro.

 Without a doubt, Diego has inspired the better range of music.
 Most of the Pelé-focused offerings are Brazilian.
 That’s not a bad thing, it just means that he didn’t quite have the same broader appeal as a subject as Diego.
-Which makes senses, since Diego had a much, much more rock n’ roll attitude.
+Which makes sense, since Diego had a much, much more rock n’ roll attitude.

 Just a note that we’re limited to what’s on YouTube for the purposes of this post.